Jason Schmidt

-Jason David Schmidt (born January 29, 1973), is an American former Major League Baseball pitcher.
+Jason David Schmidt (born January 29, 1973) is an American former Major League Baseball pitcher.
 In his career, he has played for the Los Angeles Dodgers (2007–2009), San Francisco Giants (2001–06), Pittsburgh Pirates (1996–2001) and Atlanta Braves (1995–96), by whom he had been drafted in the eighth round, 206th overall, of the 1991 draft.

-Career

-High school
+Early life

+Jason David Schmidt was born on January 29, 1973, in Lewiston, Idaho.
 Schmidt attended Kelso High School in Kelso, Washington, where he played football and basketball in addition to baseball.
 In 1991 as a senior he tossed a no-hitter, striking out 20 of 21 batters he faced.
 He was named Washington's Gatorade State Player of the Year and All-State MVP in baseball.
+He was offered a scholarship to the University of Arizona.

+Professional career

+Draft and minor leagues

-He was offered a scholarship to the University of Arizona but chose to sign with the Atlanta Braves after they drafted him in the eighth round of the 1991 MLB Draft.
+Schmidt chose to sign with the Atlanta Braves after they drafted him in the eighth round of the 1991 MLB draft.

-Early days in the Braves organization

 Schmidt made his professional debut with the Gulf Coast Braves in 1991, starting eleven games and finishing with a 3–4 record and 2.38 ERA.
 He worked his way through the Braves farm system from 1992 to 1995, playing with the Pulaski Braves (1992-rookie league), Macon Braves (1992-Class A), Durham Bulls (1993-Class A), Greenville Braves (1994-Class AA) and Richmond Braves (1995-Class AAA).

+Atlanta Braves (1995–1996)

 He made his major league debut in relief on April 28, 1995, against the Los Angeles Dodgers.
 Schmidt recorded his first ML victory in his first start, pitching eight scoreless innings against the Chicago Cubs on September 3, 1995.

 In 1996 he started the season in the Braves rotation but also spent time in Richmond and on the disabled list before he was traded to the Pittsburgh Pirates (with Ron Wright) for Denny Neagle on August 30, 1996.

-Pittsburgh Pirates
+Pittsburgh Pirates (1996–2001)

 As a member of the Pirates, Schmidt won 10, 11, and 13 games in 1997, 1998, and 1999, respectively.
 However, he was on a losing team each season in Pittsburgh.
 He was the last player on the team to wear number 42, as all of Major League Baseball retired it for Jackie Robinson in 1997, except those who chose to keep the number (e.g. Mariano Rivera).
 Schmidt then switched to number 22 for the remainder of his stay with the team, and wore number 29 after leaving the Pirates.